benmcwilliams/GasFlows/docs/index.md

 demand (month_t) = imports(month_t) + domestic_production (month_t) + storage_draw(month-t) - exports (month_t)
 where storage draw(month_t) = storage(month_t) - storage (month_t+1)

-Most countries have a very good max, implying we can calculate demand quite consistently, exceptions are:
-- AT: some fluctuation will be due to shared storages with DE.
-- DE: some fluctuation will be due to shared storage with NL/AT
-- HR: commercial operations at KrK LNG terminal began 1Jan2021 but ENTSO-G only have data since 28th October 2021 (which is about 1.5TWh = the gap)
-- MD: probably confusion with Russian transit
-- NL: fluctuations are due to shared storage with DE
-- PT: slight underestimate on demand with correct trend.
-- RS: not clear

 ##### Austria
 <img src="https://benmcwilliams.github.io/GasFlows/assets/AT.png?" width="400" />